photonixapp/photonix/README.md

     make build
     make start

+If you get errors such as `Error starting userland proxy: listen tcp 0.0.0.0:5432: bind: address alerady in use` then you probably have an existing server such as Postgres listening on the standard port.
+You can change Photonix's services to use alternative port numbers by editing `docker/docker-compose.dev.yml` and setting `'5432:5432'` to be `'5433:5432'` for example.
+This is for Postgres but is it a similar solution for Redis or the webserver ports.

 If you want to access the Bash or Python shells for development, you can use the following command.

     make shell